jihyeonseong/ESG-AI-investment-by-streamlit/README.md

 <br></br>

 ## Note
-I'm sorry for foreigners, the web demo is in Korean (and the logo is KB bank which is Korea bank).
-If you want to convert language as English, fork my code and modify the file main.py
+I'm sorry for foreigners, the technical stack explanation slide is in Korean.
+But you can understand via images and icons!! :)